 - Hair standing up with its ears erect and tilted forward shows anger.

-There are also many variations of a dog's body language to watch for to see if the dog is happy and relaxed.
+- There are also many variations of a dog's body language to watch to see if the dog is happy and relaxed.

-– A wagging tale is the most recognizable sign of a happy and friendly dog.
+- A wagging tail is the most recognizable sign of a happy and friendly dog.

 - If a dog is panting it is most likely relaxed.

 - Bowing forward is a sign of playfulness.